orllewin/orrs_system/README.md

 ## LiquidSoap

-The following .liq file will play a file or playlist once then temrinate, returning orrs.live to play from the General Rotation AutoDJ
+The following .liq file will play a file or playlist once then terminate, returning orrs.live to play from the General Rotation AutoDJ

 ```
 #!/usr/bin/liquidsoap